The Literate Chef

 6. Add the lentils and mix well.

-7. Cover with water to about 2 inches above the lentils and add the ham hocks.
+7. Cover with water to about 2 inches above the lentils, about 3 quarts, and then add the ham hocks.

-8. When the water comes to a boil, add the spinach, reduce the heat to medium and simmer uncovered for 1 hour, stirring occasionally.
+8. When the water comes to a boil, add the spinach, reduce the heat to medium/low and simmer uncovered for 1 hour, stirring occasionally.

-9. When the soup reaches your desired thickness, remove the ham hocks and discard them. (see note)
+9. When the soup reaches your desired thickness, remove the ham hocks and discard them, (see note).
+Add more water if too thick to your liking.

 10. Serve the soup with olive oil drizzled into it and warm crusty Italian bread on the side.